 Next up?
 Event Producers.

-In the next part of this series, we’ll take a deeper look at event producers and some of the common challenges we’ve observed.
+In the next part of this series, we’ll take a deeper look at architectural patterns among various event producers.
 Event producers are the observers and deciders in your system that are responsible for recording event information onto the ledger.

 To learn more about what we’re doing with event-sourced architectures at Nordstrom check out this article by A Cloud Guru on event-sourcing at Nordstrom, this one on our award-winning open sourced serverless event-source project “Hello, Retail!”, and Rob Gruhl’s talk at the Emit conference.